 Chase Sapphire Reserve

 It’s impossible to talk about credit cards that come with annual credits and not talk about the Chase Sapphire Reserve.
-Its $300 annual travel credit is the stuff of legends.
+Its $300 annual travel credit is the stuff of legend.
 It’s automatically added to your account each card anniversary and applies to a wide range of purchases.

 As you can see, it’s easy to take advantage of this benefit, which already justifies more than half of the card’s $550 annual fee.